 Dads make a different to how their children feel, those with involved dads tend to have a higher self-esteem and are less likely to develop signs of depression.

 DADS HARDLY EVER LOOK AFTER CHILDREN

 Wrong.
 Even though they work much longer hours, British fathers do one-quarter of the parental childcare during the average working week (about two hours a day), much more at weekends, one third when their partners work.

 Britain’s dads do eight times more childcare than their fathers did 30 years ago – and the gap between mothers’ and fathers’ input is narrowing every year.
 And when mums work, who’s the most likely to care for the children?
 Nursery?
 Childminder?
 Granny & Grandpa?
 Nope – it’s dad!

-It’s more likely to be that they’re in a support-role (managers generally multi-task more often than support staff) or that they’re not totally confident about the task in hand, and need to focus on it.
+Wrong.
+Research shows clearly that men are just as good at multi-tasking as women.
+IF men are less likely than women to multi-task at home then it’s not due to any kind of biological inferiority, it’s more likely to be that they’re in a support-role (managers generally multi-task more often than support staff) or that they’re not totally confident about the task in hand, and need to focus on it.